brachetti/ansible-logstash-filebeat/README.md

 Role Name
 =========

-Installs and configured Elastic filebeat (https://www.elastic.co/products/beats/filebeat)
+Installs and configured Elastic filebeat (https://www.elastic.co/products/beats/filebeat).

+This role is based upon the fantastic mrlsmithjr.ansible-es-filebeat, it just sends the data to logstash instead of elasticsearch.

 Requirements
 ------------